edergernot/WebNetworkgraph/Readme.md

 # WebNetworkGraph
-This is an extension for WebNetworkDump.
+This is an extension for WebNetworkDump.<br>
+Because of using PyATS for Diff it will nor run on Windows!
+Jou have to run it on WSL or Linux!

 Here you can Upload networkdump.zip files which were created with webnetworkdump : see: https://github.com/edergernot/webnetworkdump1.1